 No one wants to scratch an itch only to discover that a red, bumpy rash has cropped up, but the truth is that we’re all bound to get a rash at some point or another.

-A blister is a small, fluid-filled bubble on the skin that can happen for several reasons -- including friction, trauma, or infection.
-Here are five of the most common reasons why this skin condition occurs.
+A blister is a small, fluid-filled bubble on the skin that can happen for several reasons, including friction, heat, injury or an underlying medical condition.
+Here are four of the most common causes of blisters.